Implementation

 INFO

-Guide for encryptedCardData generation can be found in Card Data Encryption manual.
+You can find the guide for encryptedCardData generation in the Card Data Encryption manual.

 Loading Configuration

-By default MPP SDK is loading mea_config configuration file, however a custom name can be used.
-When defining a custom name for the configuration file use MeaPushProvisioning.Configuration.loadConfig(String) to load the configuration.
-Configuration file should be placed in application resources res/raw folder.
+The MPP SDK loads the mea_config configuration file by default, but you can use a custom name.
+When defining a custom name for the configuration file, use MeaPushProvisioning.Configuration.loadConfig(String) to load the configuration.
+Place the configuration file in your application resources res/raw folder.

 MeaPushProvisioning.Configuration.loadConfig("custom_config_name");